Pain In the Neck!!

 The onset of pain can be sudden and intense, and it usually subsides within days to weeks with rest, self-care measures and physical interventions.

-Sometimes the neck pain and disability last longer than three months or can be recurrent, becoming chronic pain.
-It could be persistent widespread pain that can aggravate with most or all activities
+Sometimes the ache and disability last longer than three months or can be recurrent, becoming chronic pain.
+It could be persistent widespread soreness that can aggravate with most or all activities

-Some factors that can contribute to chronic neck pain and disability:
+Some factors that can contribute to chronic pain and disability:

 - Sustained Postures